 The financial statements of the Registrant should be read in conjunction with the consolidated financial statements and notes thereto included in Item 8.
-The long-term debt presented in Note 13 "Capital Structure" are direct obligations of the Registrant, with the exception of the \$44 million of synthetic lease obligations as of both December 31, 2013 and 2012.
-A majority of the pension and other postretirement benefits plans presented in Note 18 "Benefit Plans" are direct obligations of the Registrant.
-Effective November 30, 2011, the Registrant became the sponsor of a majority of the pension benefit plans presented in Note 18.
-Prior to November 30, 2011, a subsidiary of the Registrant was the sponsor of these plans.
+The long-term debt presented in Note 12 "Capital Structure" are direct obligations of the Registrant, with the exception of the \$44 million of synthetic lease obligations as of December 31, 2013.
+A majority of the pension and other postretirement benefits plans presented in Note 17 "Benefit Plans" are direct obligations of the Registrant.